JeongSeoJin/old-profile/project-c-qdd-actuator/c-qdd-actuator.md

 To optimize torque density within the compact housing, I integrated a **custom-built frameless Brushless DC (BLDC) motor** instead of using a standard motor.

-For the stator, I utilized a standard **8110 stator core**.
+For the stator, I utilized a standard 8110 stator core.
 To achieve the desired current capacity and fill factor, the stator was hand-wound using 0.4mm enameled copper wire.
 I applied a Wye (Star) termination with 6 parallel strands and 5 turns per tooth, following the optimal winding scheme calculated via open-source tools [[7]](#8-references).

-The motor adopts a **36N42P configuration** (36 slots, 42 poles) to maximize torque output.
-For the rotor, **42 N52-grade Neodymium magnets** were installed.
+The motor adopts a 36N42P configuration (36 slots, 42 poles) to maximize torque output.
+For the rotor, 42 N52-grade Neodymium magnets were installed.
 These magnets were precisely bonded using high-strength epoxy (JB Weld) in an alternating polarity pattern (N-S-N-S) to maximize magnetic flux density and ensure structural integrity under high rotation speeds.
-Crucially, the rotor geometry was optimized to achieve a **minimal air gap of 0.5mm**.
-This tight clearance maximizes the **magnetic flux linkage** between the rotor and stator, thereby significantly enhancing the electromagnetic force and overall torque efficiency.
+Crucially, the rotor geometry was optimized to achieve a minimal air gap of 0.5mm.
+This tight clearance maximizes the magnetic flux linkage between the rotor and stator, thereby significantly enhancing the electromagnetic force and overall torque efficiency.

 ### 3.3 Electronics & Sensors
 For precise torque control and dynamic response, I integrated the **Moteus-c1 controller** (mjbots).
 This controller is widely adopted in the dynamic robotics community for its compact form factor and high bandwidth.

 It implements **Field Oriented Control (FOC)**, which is essential for smooth torque generation and the proprioceptive capabilities mentioned earlier.
-With a wide input range (10-51V) and **20A peak phase current**, it provides sufficient power capacity to drive the custom-wound 8110 stator to its full potential.
+With a wide input range (10-51V) and 20A peak phase current, it provides sufficient power capacity to drive the custom-wound 8110 stator to its full potential.

 <img src="actual-img/controller.webp" width="250" alt="Actuator image 2" />
 ---